What is van insurance? A complete UK guide

 use classes that affect your premium

-Van insurance is a specialist motor insurance product that covers vans, panel vans, pickup trucks, and light commercial vehicles (LCVs) up to 3.5 tonnes gross vehicle weight.
 Like car insurance, it provides financial protection against third party claims, accidental damage, fire, and theft.
-Unlike car insurance, it is designed around commercial use, which means the rating factors, use classes, and available extensions are built for vehicles that earn money, carry tools, or move goods.
+Unlike car insurance, it’s designed around commercial use, which means the rating factors, use classes, and available extensions are built for vehicles that earn money, carry tools, or move goods.

 The Association of British Insurers classifies vans as light commercial vehicles.
 Insurers underwrite them separately from private cars because the risk profile is fundamentally different: higher annual mileage, heavier use, more drivers in some cases, and the added liability of carrying goods or visiting customer premises.

-Legal Requirement
+Legal requirement

 Every van used on a public road must be insured to at least third party level under section 143 of the Road Traffic Act 1988.
 Driving an uninsured van carries 6 penalty points, an unlimited fine, and the van can be seized and crushed.
-SORN removes the requirement but the van cannot leave private land.
+SORN removes the requirement but the van can’t leave private land.

 Every van insurance policy sits within one of three cover levels.
-The level you choose determines what you can claim for and, crucially, what you cannot.
-Cheaper is not always better, and for commercial operators the savings from a lower cover level are rarely worth the exposure.
+The level you choose determines what you can claim for and, crucially, what you can’t.

-| Cover Level | Third Party Liability | Fire & Theft | Accidental Damage | Windscreen | Typical Annual Cost |
+| Cover level | Third party liability | Fire & theft | Accidental damage | Windscreen | Typical annual cost |

 |---|---|---|---|---|---|

-| Third Party Only (TPO) | Included | Not included | Not included | Not included | £800 – £1,400 |
+| Third party only (TPO) | Included | Not included | Not included | Not included | £800 to £1,400 |

-| Third Party, Fire & Theft (TPFT) | Included | Included | Not included | Not included | £1,000 – £1,800 |
+| Third party, fire & theft (TPFT) | Included | Included | Not included | Not included | £1,000 to £1,800 |

-| Comprehensive | Included | Included | Included | Optional add-on | £1,200 – £2,800 |
+| Comprehensive | Included | Included | Included | Optional add-on | £1,200 to £2,800 |

-The legal minimum.
-It pays out for damage or injury you cause to other people and their property.
 It pays nothing for your own van, whether stolen, written off, or damaged in an accident you caused.
 For most commercial operators, TPO is a false economy: the premium saving is rarely enough to justify leaving a £20,000 van entirely unprotected.

-Adds cover for your own van if it is stolen or destroyed by fire.
-Still leaves a significant gap: accidental damage to your own vehicle is not covered.
 A van that backs into a wall, or is written off in a no-fault accident where the third party is untraced, leaves you with nothing.
 TPFT is sometimes appropriate for older, lower-value vans where comprehensive cover is disproportionately expensive.

 Comprehensive

-The most complete cover available.
-Pays for damage to your own van regardless of fault, plus all the protections of TPO and TPFT.
 For any van used commercially, comprehensive is the standard recommendation.
 Counterintuitively, comprehensive is often only marginally more expensive than TPFT, because the risk pool is larger and the driver profile tends to be more cautious.

 Use class is how insurers categorise what your van is actually being used for.
 Declaring the wrong use class is one of the most common reasons commercial van claims are declined.
-The insurer is not being unreasonable: they rated your premium based on a stated use, and if the actual use at the time of the incident was different, the policy terms were not met.

-| Use Class | What It Covers | Typical User | Key Restriction |
+| Use class | What it covers | Typical user | Key restriction |

 |---|---|---|---|